maciekbartczak/yep/README.md

 # yep
-Yep is a toy compiler built for education purposes.
+Yep is a toy compiler built for educational purposes.

 ## resources